charlesreid1-com/charlesreid1-ansible/docs/index.md

     * If using a cloud provider, you should be provided with an SSH key or SSH access instructions by your cloud provider.

-* Run Ansible with the `base.yml` playbook - see [base\.yml](ansible_playbooks.md#baseyml-the-base-plays)
+* Run Ansible with the `base.yml` playbook - see [Ansible Playbooks](ansible_playbooks.md#baseyml-the-base-plays)
-  for information and details about this playbook.
+  and `base.yml` for information and details about this playbook.

-* Run Ansible with pod-charlesreid1 playbook
+* Run Ansible with the pod-charlesreid1 playbook `pod-charlesreid1.yml`

 * Configure DNS to point to the IP address of the compute node